rehierl/node-tree-outliner/algorithm-about.md

 Note that there seems to exist no explicit definition which states when such a section ends.
 The only definitive statement that can be made right away is that:
-If no other rule applies, any remaining open section ends with the body element.
+If no other rule applies, any section ends with the body element.

 ```
 Example: